tum-cit-pl/precision-recovery-mixed-flowsens-benchmarks/README.md

-This is the artifact accompanying the conditionally accepted PLDI'25 paper **Taking out the Toxic Trash: Recovering Precision in Mixed Flow-Sensitive Static Analyses** by F. Stemmler, M. Schwarz, J. Erhard, S. Tilscher, and H. Seidl.
+This is the artifact accompanying the PLDI'25 paper **Taking out the Toxic Trash: Recovering Precision in Mixed Flow-Sensitive Static Analyses** by F. Stemmler, M. Schwarz, J. Erhard, S. Tilscher, and H. Seidl.

-**The system called `WizWoz` in the paper for double-blind review is in fact the static analyzer [Goblint](https://goblint.in.tum.de) for multi-threaded programs which is developed by Vesal Vojdani's group at UTartu and Helmut Seidl's group at TUM.**

 The folder structure of this artifact (`~/precision-recovery-mixed-flowsens-benchmarks`) is as follows: